|

 be tempted to assume that a seven-strand bunch will have an RF

-resistance which is 3/7 of that of a comparable single wire,
+resistance that is 3/7 of that of a comparable single wire, but

-but unfortunately, this is not the case.
-Such a topology does
+unfortunately, this is not the case.
+Such a topology does reduce

 but its usefulness fades as the frequency is increased.
 The reason